USDOT Numbers are issued by the Federal Motor

 on their vehicles.

-Companies operating within PRISM states (as of 2010, all states except Michigan & Nevada)
+Companies operating within PRISM states (all states except Michigan & Nevada)

 must have an "Intrastate USDOT Number" unless they have secured state-issued operating authority.